VISIT OUR ART STORE ▶

 Adding Final Touches

-For the final steps, I grab a white ink pen to bring back some highlights, especially on the lavender stems.
+A white ink pen is used to restore highlights, especially on the lavender stems.

-Next, I add more lines to the string for extra detail.
-A few final lines here and there help create contrast.
+Additional lines are added to the string for extra detail.
+A few finishing strokes enhance contrast.

 Add final touches

-We’ve completed our Lavender in a Mason Jar painting—well done!
-Take a step back and admire your beautiful work.
+The Lavender in a Mason Jar painting is now complete!
+Take a step back and admire the beautiful artwork.

 The finished lavender artwork